malmiDEV/mal086/README.md

 # mal086
 8086 emulator written in zig

-final goal is run software like doom or ms-dos
+the ultimate goal of this project is running software like Doom or MS-DOS

 ## TODO